mvp4g/mvp4g-examples/README.md

 #####Mvp4gMultiPresenterExample
 This example demonstrates the use of the Multi-Presenter feature of mvp4g without using History.

 Once the program is started, you'll see a Dashboard with an empty portlet.
 This portlet contains the unique IDs of all opened presenter.
-By pressing the the 'add tab'-button, a new tab is created and the unique ID of the presenter is added to the grid of open tabs.
-Double clicking a row in the will bring the corresponding presenter to front.
+By pressing the 'add tab'-button, a new tab is created and the unique ID of the presenter is added to the grid of open tabs.
+Double clicking a row in the grid will bring the corresponding presenter to front.

 The implementation is done with a mvp4g Eventhandler which manages new tabs, open tabs and closing a tab.